 The course is composed of lectures and class exercises.
 Participants will learn the requirements for establishing an effective CSIRT, the various organizational models for a CSIRT, the variety and level of services that can be provided by a CSIRT, and the types of resources and infrastructure needed to support a team.
 Additionally, attendees will identify policies and procedures that should be established and implemented when creating a CSIRT.

 Attendees may also want to register for the three-day companion course, Managing Computer Security Incident Response Teams, which is scheduled immediately following the Creating a CSIRT course.

 There are no prerequisites for this course.

-Participants will receive a course notebook, CSIRT action plan, and a CD containing the course materials.
+Participants will receive a course notebook, CSIRT action plan, and a downloadable copy of course materials.

 This one-day course meets at the following times:

 Training courses provided by the SEI are not academic courses for academic credit toward a degree.
 Any certificates provided are evidence of the completion of the courses and are not official academic credentials.